AhsenChaudhry/Mitochondria-Analyzer/README.md

 2)	Select ‘Manage Update Sites’
 3)	Select the checkboxes beside the following:
     1) 3D ImageJ Suite
+    2) ImageScience
+    3) IJPB-Plugins
+        *   This contains MorphoLibJ
-    2)	Press “Add Update Site’ at the bottom.
+4)	Press “Add Update Site’ at the bottom.
 This will create a new entry.
-    3)	Under ‘Name’ column, type in “MiochondriaAnalyzer”
+5)	Under ‘Name’ column, type in “MitochondriaAnalyzer”
-    4)	Under URL column, copy and paste this: http://sites.imagej.net/ACMito/
+6)	Under URL column, copy and paste this: http://sites.imagej.net/ACMito/
-    5)	Note: this also installs Adaptive Thresholding and Sigma Filter Plus
+    *	Note: this also installs Adaptive Thresholding and Sigma Filter Plus
 5)	Press ‘Close’, then press ‘Apply Changes’ in the ImageJ Updater window
 6)	Restart ImageJ, and the installation process should be complete.